 Using legal tools, for example, subpoenas, our attorney can gather the information necessary to prove your case.
 That may include the hospital’s internal records, test results, testimony from experts, and more.
-You won’t have to call the hospital to gather the proof you need.
+You will not have to call the hospital to gather the proof you need.

-If you’re considering a traumatic brain injury case, you should gather up your medical records.
-You should also keep notes on any doctor’s appointments, follow-ups, medications, therapy, and other care you need.
 Keep records of any communication you have had with your doctor or the hospital.
-Contact Miami based The Law Offices of Sean M. Cleary and take all of that to your free case evaluation.
+Contact The Law Offices of Sean M. Cleary based in Miami and take all the records to your free case evaluation.
 We can get the rest of the information necessary for your case.

 We offer a free consultation so you can ask about your case without spending any money.
 You can find out about the strength of your case, how long the case will take, how much compensation you can expect to win, and any other questions you may have.
 We take traumatic brain injury cases on a contingent-fee basis, so we only get paid if you win.